Indian Canyons Neighborhood Organization

 Some of the projects and activities our team is working on.

-This event occurs on the Indian Canyons North Golf Course and was a hit of hits last year per those that attended.
+This event occurs yearly in September on the Indian Canyons North Golf Course and has been a hit.
 It’s a great opportunity for you to support your community and a fantastic networking and social event!
-Grab a drink and have a taste of what our restaurants have to offer for as little as $25!
-Click the link to get tickets and more!
+Cost is typically around $25.